JoeUIUX/SATS/README.md

 - **Backend**: A Python-based server that handles core functionalities.
 - **Frontend**: A React-based user interface for user interaction.

-This system supports efficient satellite testing workflows and includes features like dynamic profile creation and test management.
+This system supports efficient satellite testing workflows and includes features like dynamic profile creation, test management, and 3D model visualization.

 ---